ParallelMaths/parallel/pages/9-06-queen-of-katwe.md

 ---

-The answer is 2, because you can imagine a piece of string that is 2 metres long.
+The answer is 2.
+One way to understand why the answer is 2 is to start by imagining a piece of string that is 2 metres long.
 You can cut it in half to make two 1 m pieces.
-Keep one, and then cut other 1 m piece in half.
-You can cut this other 1 m piece in half to make two ½ m piece.
-Keep one, and then cut other ½ m piece in half, and carry on and on forever.
+Keep one, and then cut other 1 m piece in half to make two ½ m pieces.
+Keep one, and then cut the other ½ m piece in half again, and then you can carry on and on like this forever.
 You will have pieces that are 1 m + ½ m + ¼ m etc.

 The argument in the previous paragraph is not completely watertight, but it gives a sense of why the answer is 2.
 However, next I will give you a more rigorous proof.
 It might make sense if you study it carefully, but don’t worry if it is baffling.
 Let’s call the series above S, then: